 Rwandan tin smelter qualifies for RMI certification as a conflict-free Smelter

-Kigali, February 21, 2020 – LuNa Smelter, the only tin smelter in East Africa, has been qualified for Responsible Minerals Assurance Process (RMAP), the flagship program of Responsible Minerals Initiative (RMI).
+Kigali, 21 February 2020 – LuNa Smelter, the only tin smelter in East Africa, has been qualified for Responsible Minerals Assurance Process (RMAP), the flagship programme of Responsible Minerals Initiative (RMI).

-We have implemented different measures including deployment of tag managers at mining concessions to seal and record minerals produced in order to efficiently monitor and contain potential illegal dealing in minerals,” said Francis Gatare, the CEO of Rwanda Mines, petroleum and gas Board (RMB).
-“This achievement is in line with the government’s 7-year program „National Strategy for Transformation” and contributes to the responsible, sustainable and environmentally friendly development of the mining sector.”
+We have implemented different measures including the deployment of tag managers at mining concessions to seal and record minerals produced in order to efficiently monitor and contain potential illegal dealing in minerals,” said Francis Gatare, the CEO of Rwanda Mines, petroleum and gas Board (RMB).
+“This achievement is in line with the government’s 7-year programme “National Strategy for Transformation” and contributes to the responsible, sustainable and environmentally friendly development of the mining sector.”

-By this, Rwanda has a vision to become a regional mineral processing hub, adding value to minerals mined in Rwanda and the region before exporting them.
+Through this, Rwanda has a vision to become a regional mineral processing hub, adding value to minerals mined in Rwanda and the region before exporting them.

 It is in this line that LuNa Smelter was established in 2018 by a European Industrial Group – Luma Holding in partnership with a Rwandan Investment Group – Ngali Holdings to meet best industry standards and, after successful commissioning in 2019, the Smelter began producing high quality tin ingots.